lourw/career-advising/main.md

 **Open Source Contributions**: be active in open source communities and see if there are ways you can contribute meaningful code to existing or new open source projects

 **Hackathons**: great source to get hands on experience of new technologies and actually create something tangible.
-* ⭐ there is one hackathon out there each week, use this [link](https://mlh.io/seasons/2022/events) to start looking for some
+* ⭐ there is one hackathon out there each week, use [Major League Hacking](https://mlh.io/seasons/2022/events) to start looking for some

 ### Practicing your coding skills <div id="coding"/>
 Use the following resources to aid you in passing technical interviews.
 ⚠️ don't overthink the language you use.
 Use what you are most comfortable with (Java, C++, C#, Python, Javascript).
-I personally use python because it's less verbose than Java or C++
+I personally use Python because it's less verbose than Java or C++

+🧠 Tip: Doing these coding challenges is more than just memorizing the right answer, you should focus on also doing the following:
+* learning about the patterns you see for when to apply certain algorithms or data structures
+* after finishing a question, find ways to make it more efficient (less runtime or space complexity)
+* be able to vocalize your thoughts.
+You don't want to be silent when doing this in front of an interviewer

 [**Leetcode**](https://leetcode.com): most popular platform to test your skills and do algorithms/data structure questions